 We have recently made the change to Biofuel (B20% blend), as you may know we make a lot of deliveries here at Coach House, within a year we cover enough mileage to circumnavigate the earth 28 times!
-So, by making this change annually it is the equivalent of taking 109,800 cars off the road.
+So, by making this change annually it is the equivalent of taking 110 cars off the road, or removing 228 tonnes of CO2 form the atmosphere.
 Biofuel is renewable and therefore a sustainable energy resource, which can reduce greenhouse gas emissions.
-The plan is to move to B100% in the future, using B100 reduces the emissions of carbon dioxide by more than 75 percent.
+The plan is to move to B100% in the future, using B100 reduces the emissions of carbon dioxide by more than 75 percent

 Waste not, want not.
 Maybe it's the Yorkshire blood, but we don’t like waste.
 We would hate to see our stock in landfill, after all the care and effort taken to get it so far.
 For items that aren’t quite perfect or samples, we make great use of our returns in our seconds and joinery departments.
 Pretty much everything that comes back to us gets mended and resold, and thus given a new lease of life!